skyaxe97/tp/docs/DeveloperGuide.md

 find the title.
 If the input title does not match any of the titles in the list, the command would terminate with a message: “title is not found”.
 If a match is found, the system prints out the note and asks for confirmation for deletion.
 In the case of multiple matches, the system would print all matching cases and ask the user to select amongst them.
-Following the confirmation, a `N` would terminate the command while a `Y` would proceed to remove the note from the list.
+After the selection, the corresponding note will be printed out and ask the user for confirmation for deletion.
+A `N` would terminate the command while a `Y` would proceed to remove the note from the list.
     * If the user did not pre-input the title, the system would print all notes currently in the list and ask for the user to select which note to delete among them.
-Following the confirmation for deletion, a `N` would terminate the command while a `Y` would proceed to remove the note from the list.
+After the selection, the corresponding note will be printed out and ask the user for confirmation for deletion.
+A `N` would terminate the command while a `Y` would proceed to remove the note from the list.

 1. The current note list would then be saved by the `Storage` class.